carstennh/HabitatSampler/demo/README.md

     e) predictive distance

 B) The user has to decide to extract this habitat type on the basis of a threshold (B.1) or to sample again (B.2) \
-    B.1) enter threshold in R console, the outcome are 6 files saved to disk for the selected habitat type.
+    B.1) enter threshold in R console, the outcome are 6 files saved to disk for the selected habitat type and we move **Step 2**.
 The files are: \
         a) HabitatSampler object (Run) - R Binary \
         b) probability map - *.kml, *.png, geocoded *.tif \
-        c) threshold list - R Binary d) leaflet interactive web interface - *.html \
+        c) threshold list - R Binary \
+        d) leaflet interactive web interface - *.html \
-    B.2) after habitat extraction is done the user have to decide to adjust starting number of samples and number of models or proceed automaticlay to next step          enter sample/model adjsutement (../..) or auto (0) in R console
+    After habitat extraction is done the user have to decide to adjust starting number of samples and number of models or proceed automaticlay to next step

-### Step 2 ...

-proceed with A)
+    enter sample/model adjsutement (../..) or auto (0) in R console \
-    B.2) enter 0 in R console, the user have to decide to adjust starting number of samples and number of models or proceed automaticlay to new sampling enter sample/model adjustement (../..) or auto (0) in R console \
-    B.2) proceed with A until decision (B.1) has made
+    B.2) enter 0 in R console, the user have to decide to adjust starting number of samples and number of models or proceed automaticlay to new sampling enter sample/model adjustement (../..) or auto (0) in R console.
+Proceed with A until decision (B.1) has made.

-### Step 2 ...
+### Step 2...N

-proceed with A)
+Repeat **Step 1** for a new habitat type until **N** habitat types.

-In case it is not possible to converge, i.e., convergence fails, due to the fact either no `models` can be selected or `init.samples` are not enough or another error occurs, the restart next step is possible with:
-    2.b.1) Execute R function `multi_Class_Sampling` with the following parameters:
+**Note**: In case it is not possible to converge, i.e., convergence fails, due to the fact either no `models` can be selected or `init.samples` are not enough or another error occurs, it is possible to restart by re-running again the `multi_Class_Sampling` function with the following new argument's values:

     ```R
         in.raster       # out.raster
         init.samples    # printed in console